 - Confirm that the project will focus on Baltimore or, if state-wide, will significantly benefit Baltimore City residents.

-- Indicate the approximate cost of the carrying out the initiative and the amount requested.
+- Indicate the approximate cost of carrying out the initiative and the amount requested.

-- Attach a copy of the organization’s tax exempt status letter.
+- Attach a copy of the organization’s tax exempt status letter from the IRS.

 - Provide a contact person’s name, address, phone number and email address.